uwla/vue-data-table/README.md

 #### Adding global custom language

-If your lang is not yet supported, you can add a new language and use it in  any `VueDataTable` instance as follow:
+If your language is not yet supported, you can add a new language and use it  in any `VueDataTable` instance as follow:

 ```javascript
 import { languageServiceProvider } from "@uwlajs/vue-data-table";